-Beveridge & Diamond, P.C. has conducted environmental audits and regulatory compliance assessments at hundreds of facilities, ranging from small plants to large chemical, mining and manufacturing operations.
-We have assisted our clients on evaluations ranging in size from one to hundreds of sites.
-Our work has involved virtually every legal and technical aspect of such evaluations, including planning, conducting the audit, reporting audit results, and following up on audit findings.
+Beveridge & Diamond has conducted environmental audits and regulatory compliance assessments at hundreds of facilities, ranging from small plants to large chemical, mining, and manufacturing operations.
+We assist clients on evaluations ranging in size from one to hundreds of sites.
+Our work involves virtually every legal and technical aspect of such evaluations, including planning, conducting the audit, reporting audit results, and following up on audit findings.

 The typical services we offer clients include:

 Reporting.
 We are skilled at writing and reviewing audit reports to ensure that they are legally and factually accurate, and that they appropriately characterize issues identified in the audit.
 We provide advice on whether identified issues require notification to regulatory authorities.
 When violations are discovered, we help our clients evaluate the pros and cons of disclosure, including disclosure under federal and state voluntary disclosure policies like the U.S. Environmental Protection Agency's Audit Policy.

 Follow-up.
 One critical aspect of conducting environmental audits is establishing procedures for closing out matters identified in the audit.
 We help our clients systematically address and document the resolution of every item identified in audit reports, and institute systems to prevent recurrence in the future.